impactorbitco/handbook-main/content/ims/policies/information-security/Equipment Security Policy.md

 ## Policy Statement

-The organization is dedicated to ensuring the security of its equipment through proper management, handling, and usage protocols.
+The organisation is dedicated to ensuring the security of its equipment through proper management, handling, and usage protocols.
 All equipment must be safeguarded against unauthorized access, accidental loss, and theft to protect the confidentiality, integrity, and availability of information.

 ## Responsibilities